solana-labs/solana/SECURITY.md

 * Attacks that require social engineering

 Eligibility:
-* The participant submitting the bug bounty shall follow the process outlined within this document
+* The participant submitting the bug report shall follow the process outlined within this document
 * Valid exploits can be eligible even if they are not successfully executed on the cluster
 * Multiple submissions for the same class of exploit are still eligible for compensation, though may be compensated at a lower rate, however these will be assessed on a case-by-case basis
 * Participants must complete KYC and sign the participation agreement here when the registrations are open https://solana.com/validator-registration.
 Security exploits will still be assessed and open for submission at all times.
 This needs only be done prior to distribution of tokens.